How To Make Your Invention Real | MAKO Design + Invent

-A great idea is an idea unless you have a plan to turn it into a product.
-Many people have great ideas but they are unable to bring them to life.
+A great idea will only ever be just an idea unless you form a plan to turn it into a product.
+Many people have great ideas but are unable to bring them to life.
 So what makes the difference between a dreamer and an inventor?
 A strong game plan.
-So if you want to learn how to make your invention real, keep reading.
+If you want to learn how to make your invention real, keep reading!

 Jump links: